Libya's battle to protect its endangered forests | DW | 20.07.2021

 A decade of conflict and instability in the North African country has not only taken its toll on people but also on nature.
 Will environmentalists succeed in protecting Al-Jabal al-Akhdar, a forest surrounded by desert?

-The North African state, which is almost entirely covered by desert, hosts a rare, forested area, cut by several valleys, known as Al-Jabal al-Akhdar, or the Green Mountain.
-The mountainous plateau runs between Benghazi and Derna in northeastern Libya for about 350 kilometers (217 miles) on the Mediterranean coast and is known for its plant diversity.
+The North African state, which is almost entirely covered by desert, hosts a rare forested area, cut by several valleys, known as Al-Jabal al-Akhdar, or the Green Mountain.
+The mountainous plateau runs between Benghazi and Derna in northeastern Libya for about 350 kilometers (220 miles) on the Mediterranean coast and is known for its plant diversity.
 It hosts 70% of Libya's flora and several archaeological sites.

-Al-Jabal al-Akhdar is estimated to cover around 943,000 hectares (2,330,203 acres) and nearly half is forested, according to the government's center for agricultural studies.
+Al-Jabal al-Akhdar is estimated to cover about 943,000 hectares (2.3 million acres) and nearly half is forested, according to the government's center for agricultural studies.
 Sheikha Sallam, head of the media bureau at the center, says between 2005 and 2019 the area lost around 14,000 hectares of forests.
-The rate of loss, however, accelerated after 2011, as more people were emboldened by the country's political instability to embark on unplanned construction and clearcutting.
+The rate of loss, however, accelerated after 2011, as more people were emboldened by the country's political instability to embark on unplanned construction and clear-cutting.

-"The deteriorating security situation and the spread of weapons and chaos in addition to people's need for money, led many to resort to cutting trees to sell wood," said Sallam.
+"The deteriorating security situation and the spread of weapons and chaos in addition to people's need for money, led many to resort to cutting trees to sell wood," Sallam said.

 The 2019 Tripoli war made the situation even worse.
 Since armed forces were already depleted from previous battles, the eastern-based Libyan National Army started recruiting from the police, leaving the region with even less security, said Major Saed Yoins, head of the patrols unit with the Al-Jabal al-Akhdar agricultural police, which oversees the forests.

-The police confirmed that it has been receiving a growing number of complaints about clearcutting.
+The police confirmed that they have been receiving a growing number of complaints about clear-cutting.

-"For the Shahhat town [in the mountains] alone, we received over 100 complaints between 2018 and 2020 about the cutting of more than 9,000 trees, including endangered species," said Yoins.
-He added tree cutting usually ramps up ahead of Eid al-Adha when demand for charcoal and grilling equipment increases.
+"For the Shahhat town [in the mountains] alone, we received over 100 complaints between 2018 and 2020 about the cutting of more than 9,000 trees, including endangered species," Yoins said.
+He added that tree-cutting usually ramps up ahead of Eid al-Adha, when demand for charcoal and grilling equipment increases.

-The region is the wettest part of Libya: rainfall can reach up to 600 millimeters (23.6 inches) annually, compared to 50 millimeters in the rest of the country.
+The region is the wettest part of Libya: Rainfall can reach up to 600 millimeters (23.6 inches) annually, compared with 50 millimeters in the rest of the country.

 Deforestation is seen to play a key role in increasing the threat of floods.
 "The land where trees were cut cannot absorb rain as it used to in the past.
 This has led water from heavy rains to move towards residential areas, as the path to valleys have been changed due to human activity," said Abd-al-Sallam Quwaider, an environmental activist and researcher.